k163665/CS452-Project-State-Farm-Distracted-Driver-Detection-/README.md

 #### Transfer Learning
 We initially explored creating our model from "scratch" but quickly realized our training set was limited.
 In the deep learning world, 20,000 images is a rather small dataset.
 After switching to transfer learning, we saw a dramatic improvement in model performance.
-We considered other pre-trained models such as VGG-19, MobileNet,Xception and ResNet-50.
-These models are usually trained on millions of images which helps especially when your training set is small.
+We considered other pre-trained models such as VGG-19, MobileNet, Xception and ResNet-50.
+These models are usually trained on millions of images which helps especially the training set is small.
 #### Network Ensemble
 It was found that using an ensemble of different models yielded better results than using a single model as over fitting is a major concern